alexsaalberg/tmux-notepane/README.md

 It has only been tested on OSX.
 Information about use/bugs on other platforms is appreciated!

+### Key Bindings

+- `Prefix + N` opens/closes a notepane

+### Use

+1. Hit the binding to open a document specific to the current program (bash, vim, etc.)

+    - By default the path to this document is `~/.note/<PROGRAM>.note`

+2. Write whatever you want to remember or have reference to in the document

+3. Hit the binding again to close the document.
+(You don't have to worry about saving, that will be done automatically)

+4. Open the document again later when you need reference to whatever information you just recorded

 ### Requirements

 - `tmux 1.9` or higher